Kartashyan/hiring-challenge-product/readme.md

 # Introduction

 Hello!
 Thanks for taking our hiring challenge.
 This challenge will be used to assess your coding skills across the entire stack (frontend, backend, SQL, and data modeling).
-Plan to spend around 2-3 hours on the challenge, and please don't spend more; make sure you plan your time accordingly and prioritize the right things based on the requirements listed below.
+Plan to spend around 3-4 hours on the challenge, if you are not done after 4 hours feel free to hand in WIP; make sure you plan your time accordingly and prioritize the right things based on the requirements listed below.

 # Task